 There is a total of 382 genomes used in this study: 379 unrelated genomes, of low-coverage (average depth of 2.2 to 24.8) from Utah residents in the United States with Northern and Western European ancestry (CEU), Han Chinese from Beijing, China (CHB), Finnish from Finland (FIN), British in England and Scotland (GBR), Japanese from Tokyo, Japan (JPT), Toscani from Italy (TSI), and Yorubans from Ibadan, Nigeria (YRI) and 3 high-coverage genomes from the CEU trio family (average read depth of 30x from Broad Institute’s, GATK Best Practices v3; variants are called by UnifiedGenotyper).
 Each diploid personal genome is constructed from the SNVs and short indels (both autosomal and sex chromosomes) of the corresponding individual found in the 1000 Genomes Project.
 This is constructed using the tool, vcf2diploid.16 Essentially, each variant (SNV or indel) found in the individual’s genome is incorporated into the human reference genome, hg19.
 Most of the heterozygous variants are phased in the 1000 Genomes Project; those that are not, are randomly phased.
 As a result, two haploid genomes for each individual are constructed.
 When this is applied to the family of CEU trio, for each child’s genome, these haploid genomes become the maternal and paternal genomes, since the parental genotypes are known.
 Subsequently, at a heterozygous locus in the child’s genome, if at least one of the parents has a homozygous genotype, the parental allele can be known.
 However, for each of the genomes of the 379 unrelated individuals and the 2 parents from the CEU trio, the alleles, though phased, are of unknown parental origin.

-CNV genotyping is also performed for each genome by CNVnator,52 which calculates the average read depth within a defined window size, normalized to the genomic average for the region of the same length.which calculates the average read depth within a defined window size, normalized to the genomic average for the region of the same length.
+CNV genotyping is also performed for each genome by CNVnator,54 which calculates the average read depth within a defined window size, normalized to the genomic average for the region of the same length.
 For each low coverage genome, a window size of 1000 bp is used, while for the high coverage genomes, a window size of 100 bp is used.
 SNVs found within genomic regions with a normalized abnormal read depth <0.5 or >1.5 are filtered out, since these would mostly likely give rise to spurious allele-specific detection.

 RNA-seq and ChIP-seq datasets

-In total, we reprocessed 287 ChIP-seq and 993 RNA-seq datasets for 382 individuals from eight different studies (Supp Table 2).
+In total, we reprocessed 287 ChIP-seq for 14 individuals and 993 RNA-seq datasets for 382 individuals from eight different studies (Supp Table 2).

-RNA-seq datasets are obtained from the following: gEUVADIS15, ENCODE25, Lalonde et al. (2011)53, Montgomery et al. (2010)54, Pickrell et al. (2010)7, Kilpinen et al. (2013)18 and Kasowski et al. (2013)19.
+RNA-seq datasets are obtained from the following: gEUVADIS15, ENCODE25, Lalonde et al. (2011)55, Montgomery et al. (2010)56, Pickrell et al. (2010)7, Kilpinen et al. (2013)18 and Kasowski et al. (2013)19.